nnha19/Save-Vocabularies/README.md

-Vlist is a website for english learners to keep their vocabularies in one place.

-## Key Features

-Sign Up/ Sign In [x]
-Add vocabularies to your list
-[#] See list of other users
-[#] Ring notification bell to be notified when a user adds new word to his list [#] Add your added vocabularies to learning
-[#] Update your account settings
-[#] Search added vocabularies

-## Techs Used
-React.js, Typescript, TailwindCSS, Express, Node, MongoDB
+Vlist allows users to save the vocabularies.
+Users can add a vocabulary to their list, get the definition of that vocabulary from third party api or add it manually.
+Users can also add the example sentences and resource.
+Users can search and filter the vocabularies by resources.
+If users want to be notified when another user adds a vocabulary to their list, they can ring noti bell and will receive notifications.

 # View live on https://vlist2021.netlify.app